YashdalfTheGray/ecs-tester/README.md

 ## Puppeteer version
 This project depends specifically on Puppeteer v0.13.0 because of a CSP issue with version 1.0.0 and newer.
 [This issue on the repository](https://github.com/GoogleChrome/puppeteer/issues/1229) and this [sandbox demo](https://puppeteersandbox.com/S0HVfA1j) has more information.

 Until solved, we can't upgrade to the newer versions of Puppeteer and will have to use the v0.13.0 docs.
-The next version of Puppeteer, v1.3.0, is expected to be released on 4/12/2018 which will include a way to ignore the CSP policies on the page.
+The new version of Puppeteer, v1.3.0, has a new build of Chromium that breaks the main AWS sign-in page so that has to be debugged before the new version can be adopted.
+An issue has been created.

 ## Contributing